Period apps for teenagers and young people

 • Period apps are best used with help from an adult.
 They can help you decide if the app is suitable for you.
 If you have questions about periods, ask your healthcare provider, a parent, health education teacher or school nurse.

-• Be careful when reading information on discussion boards or group chat rooms.
-Some apps have interactive features where you can share your experiences.
-Be cautious because in most cases these aren't monitored by a health professional so the advice or suggestions may not be safe or effective.
-Know when to seek help.
+• Be careful on discussion boards or group chats: Some apps let users share experiences in chats or discussion boards.
+These spaces aren’t usually monitored by health professionals, so the advice you read might not be safe or effective.
+Always know when to ask a trusted adult or health professional for help.

 Note: For period tracking apps for adults, see period tracking apps.